 How do I get assessed?

-So you want to step up and be assessed so you can be awarded an ITRA qualification?
-But where do you start and what do I need to know.
-Well, this FAQ has the process outlined in detail to help you succeed and join the global elite who also hold ITRA competency and independently assessed qualifications.
+So you want to earn an ITRA qualification but don’t know where to start?
+This FAQ has the process outlined in detail to help you succeed and join the global elite who also hold ITRA competency and independently assessed qualifications.

 Being awarded an ITRA qualification is something that you will be proud of.

 To help aspiring candidates to achieve an ITRA qualification through a robust and independent system, we have put together the typical process for success.

 The two key parts to an ITRA assessment

 As we introduce online theory examinations, the assessment for an ITRA qualification consists of two parts that must be completed in order, within 6 months:

 - Online theory examination – you must pass (70%) an online examination for the respective subject (i.e. USAR) and level (i.e. Level 1-3); and